varshithams/portfolio/final-project-part-one.md

 8. Conclusion: A Call to Action

-Summarizing the urgent need for collective efforts to mitigate microplastic pollution.
+I am summarizing the urgent need for collective efforts to mitigate microplastic pollution.
 Encouraging continued research, policy development, and public engagement.
 Sketch: A group of diverse individuals standing together, representing collective action.
 Header: "Calling for Collective Efforts to Address Microplastic Pollution"